hedger9487/ace-connect/README.md

 ```

 This would make the translator app input the natural language text file, `nl.txt ` and turn it into a OWL/XML format of output `text.owl`.

-## Known issues

-1. On RHEL-based OS, the `swi-prolog` binaries might be in a different place and with different commands.
-Would recommend you to recompile the source binaries.